-“My son Stelios, you should always run because we Greeks were born to run.
+“My son Stelios, you should always run, because we Greeks were born to run.
 This is how we managed to live for so many centuries.”

-These were the words of Spiros Louis, the first modern Olympic Marathon winner to his “successor”, Stylianos (Stelios) Kyriakides.
+These were the words of Spiros Louis, the first modern Olympic Marathon winner to his “successor,” Stylianos (Stelios) Kyriakides.

-“I came to run for seven million hungry Greeks,” were his words upon his arrival in the United States.
+“I came to run for seven million hungry Greeks,” were Kyriakides’ words upon his arrival in the United States.
 And he was – and looked – very hungry and unhealthy himself.

-Although he was asked to stay in the United States, he said that he was there only to help Greece.
-Within one month he raised $250,000, while the Livanos shipowners family sent two ships with emergency supplies back to the country.
+Although Kyriakides was invited to stay in the United States, he declined, saying that he was there only to help Greece.
+Within one month, he had raised $250,000, while the Livanos shipowning family sent two ships with emergency supplies back to the country.

-The City of Boston has honored the Greek runner with a sculpture of Kyriakides called “The Spirit of the Marathon”, which was unveiled in 2004.
-It depicts Spiros Louis showing the way to Stylianos Kyriakides.
+The city of Boston honored the Greek runner with a sculpture of Kyriakides called “The Spirit of the Marathon,” which was unveiled in 2004.
+The evocative statue depicts the first modern Olympic marathon runner Spiros Louis showing the way to Stylianos Kyriakides.